nuwang91/students-report-snapshot/README.md

 # Matific Assignment

-This is an Angular based application build using NX. <br>
+This is an Angular based application built using NX. <br>
 All the files are being generated using NX CLI.

 ## Deployments